backbonex/backbone.view.elements/README.md

 ```bash
 bower install backbone.view.elements --save
 ```
-If you does not have bower:
+If you do not have bower:
 ```bash
 npm install -g bower
 ```